Tomorrow La Scala!

 Tomorrow La Scala! is a 2002 British comedy film directed by Francesca Joseph and starring Jessica Hynes.
 It was screened in the Un Certain Regard section at the 2002 Cannes Film Festival.
+It was nominated for the BAFTA TV Award for Best Single Drama in 2003.

 Plot

 An opera company puts on a production of Stephen Sondheim's Sweeney Todd in a prison.